grandmastr/polytope-labs-assessment/README.md

   for accessibility.
   Achieving a similar effect with CSS keyframes would require an asset swap.
 - Combining SMIL approach + inline SVG gives me reliable accessibility, and more control.
+> I chose for the guarantees of reduced-motion

 ### SVG Pattern Approach